monoteba/unity-visual-scripting/basics/03-opening-a-door/03-opening-a-door.md

 [![Door Graph](./door-graph.jpg)](./door-graph.jpg)

 For the button, we add an **Object** variable named `door`.
-We then assign our *door* GameObject to the button in the Inspector.
+We then assign our *door* game object to the button in the Inspector.

 ![Button Variables](./button-variables.jpg)

 ![Button Inspector](./button-inspector.jpg)

-Finally, we use a **Trigger Custom Event** node to send the `ToggleDoor` event to the *door* GameObject.
+Finally, we use a **Trigger Custom Event** node to send the `ToggleDoor` event to the *door* game object.
 The change in the button's graph from example 02 is highlighted in yellow.

 *The Button Graph*